skiselev/ttl-clock/README.md

 Similarly to minutes, the most significant bit of tens of minutes is fed to the hours counter implemented using two 74LS90 counters (U15 and U16) through a multiplexer built from three 74LS00 NAND gates (U3C, U3D, U4C).
 The multiplexer selects between this "one pulse per hour" signal and the 2 Hz signal allowing setting up hours.
 Two additional 74LS00 NAND gates (U3A and U3B) implement an RS flip-flop used to de-bounce "HOURS" switch (SW3).
 Both hours counters are wired in such a way that they will reset themselves once they reach the count of "24".

-Six 74LS47 7-segment decoders (U5 - U10) and 7-segment displays (U17 - U19) are used to decode the binary outputs of the counters and display the result in human readable 24-hours time format.
+Six 74LS47 7-segment decoders (U5 - U10) are used to decode the binary outputs of the counters and 7-segment displays (U17 - U19) display the result in human readable 24-hours time format.

 ## Design Files